clamsproject/clams-python/documentation/runtime-params.rst

 When running as a HTTP server, a CLAMS app should be stateless (or always set to default states), and all the state should be "configured" by the client for each request, via the runtime configuration parameters we described above if necessary.
-For HTTP interface, users can enter configuration values via `query strings <https://en.wikipedia.org/wiki/Query_string>`_ as part of the request URL.
+For HTTP interface, users can enter configuration values via `query strings <https://en.wikipedia.org/wiki/Query_string>`_ as part of the request URL, or via a JSON envelope in the POST body (see :ref:`clamsapp-configuring` for user-facing details on all three parameter-passing methods).
 For example, if the user wants to use the above app as a server with the `labels` parameter only set to ``PERSON`` and ``ORG``, then the user can send a ``POST`` request to the server with the following URL:

 .. code-block:: bash